Emanuel Lukanov: Coach career

 In June 2021, he became part of the coach team in Beroe as an assistant & fitness coach.

 On 6 June 2022, Lukanov was announced as the new manager of Etar Veliko Tarnovo.

+On 5 October 2023, after leaving Etar Veliko Tarnovo manager position, he was announced as the new sports director of Fratria.
+He later served as manager of the team.